-Composting yard, garden, and food waste at home saves transportation and disposal cost, and provides an environmentally sound way to manage waste, since yard waste makes up to 30% of the municipal solid waste stream.
+When most people hear the word ‘compost’, they automatically think of a smelly pile of moldy food.
+However, when done correctly, composting does not smell bad and is a sanitary way to dispose of organic waste.
+There are many excellent reasons to compost and the greater Cincinnati area has numerous resources available to assist you on your composting journey.
+Composting yard, garden, and food waste at home saves transportation and disposal cost, and provides an environmentally sound way to manage waste.
 In addition, composting can provide excellent fertilizer for gardens, yards, and other plants.
-Adding compost to your garden will increase drainage and provide a continuous source of major and minor nutrients required for plant health.
+Adding compost to your garden will increase drainage and provide a continuous source of nutrients required for plant health.

-Composting is a natural process and can occur with minimal work.
+How to compost: Composting is a natural process and can occur with minimal work.
 Simply tossing grass clippings, brush, and kitchen waste in a pile will produce compost in the pile within a year or two.
 However, if you would like to see faster results, using a compost bin or turning the pile every so often will speed up the process.
-Compost needs greens (grass clippings, weeds, coffee grounds and other kitchen waste) browns (wood chips, leaves, straw, dead leaves, cardboard, paper) oxygen (turn the pile every few days) and water (don’t let it dry out, but typically it will remain moist enough).
+Compost needs green material, brown material, oxygen, and water.
 If turned every few days, you can produce quality compost in 3-4 weeks.